socadk/design-practice-repository/activities/DPR-TacticDDD.md

 * Find out what to implement (analysis)
 * Define storage units, attributes, methods that keep the connection to the analysis results (design)

-*Note:* There is a deliberate difference between analysis ("what are we building?") and design ("how will we deliver the 'what'"?), explained in this [tutorial](https://www.tutorialspoint.com/object_oriented_analysis_design/ooad_quick_guide.htm).
+*Tip:* There is a deliberate difference between analysis ("what are we building?") and design ("how will we deliver the 'what'"?), explained in this [tutorial](https://www.tutorialspoint.com/object_oriented_analysis_design/ooad_quick_guide.htm).
 OOA and OOD can and should be performed hand in hand, and DDD supports both OOA and OOD.
 The transition should be seamless, hence a common set of patterns and notations is used for the incremental and iterative refinement of both analysis and design. <!-- twin peaks model -->

 ### Instructions (Synopsis, Definition)